Research Foundation

 Personalized Scenario-Based Training

-Building on research showing individual variability in stuttering, EaseTalk's scenario-based approach incorporates personalization layers to address each user's unique needs, triggers, and therapeutic goals.
+Building on research showing individual variability in speech difficulty, EaseTalk's scenario-based approach incorporates personalization layers to address each user's needs, triggers, and therapeutic goals.

 Our personalized scenarios adapt to individual patterns in: